 On the Full Backup Schedule screen you can set up a conditions to run full backup.
 Just check the “Run full only if total size of previous level backups larger than:” checkbox.
 You will have to specify a percentage of total changes from last full size of a file.
 When total changes in a file will reach the threshold, a full backup will be initiated.

-CloudBerry Backup block level backup feature is a perfect solution for everyday backup as it can significantly reduce amounts of data that is moved to a storage each day.
-Block level backup speeds things up and allows to prevent loss of valuable data even if your files have been modified multiple times.
+CloudBerry block-level backup software is a perfect solution for everyday backup as it can significantly reduce amounts of data that is moved to a storage each day.
+Block-level backup speeds things up and allows to prevent loss of valuable data even if your files have been modified multiple times.
 However it is important to keep in mind to do a regular full backup to save on space, increase recovery time and purge older versions.